redhat-imaging/imagefactory/indirection.markdown

 2. Once the customization TDL has finished running the plugin expects to find the resulting image at '/results/images/boot.iso' or results_location.

-The TDL below does the following:
+The partial TDL (dib_overcloud_compute.tdl) below does the following:

 1. Mounts the workspace filesystem to /mnt
 2. Makes a copy of sudoers files